pthu/sahd/docs/store/abbreviations.md

 <i>STOT</i><br>
 	Dominique Barthélemy, <i>Studies in the Text of the Old Testament:
 	An Introduction to the Hebrew Old Testament Text Project</i>
-	(Textual Criticism and the Translator, 3), Winona Lake (IN): Eisenbrauns, 2012
+	(Textual Criticism and the Translator, 3), Winona Lake, IN: Eisenbrauns, 2012
 </div>

 <div style="padding-left: 22px; text-indent: -22px;">